Due to COVID-19, HCA’s lobby is closed. Learn more about your customer service options.

 If you are hired mid-year

-If you are hired late in the school year and because of the time of year you are hired, you are not anticipated to work 630 compensated hours before the end of the year, and you are anticipated to work 630 hour during the following year, you will be eligible for benefits if one of the following situations apply:
+If you are hired late in the school year and because of the time of year you are hired, you are not anticipated to work 630 hours before the end of the year, and you are anticipated to work 630 hours during the following school year, you will be eligible for the employer contribution toward SEBB benefits if one of the following situations apply:

 - You are hired as a 9- to 10-month school employee and your employer anticipates you will work at least 17.5 compensated hours a week in six of the last eight weeks before the last day of school.